Heat's Duncan Robinson: Downgraded to out

-Robinson (back) has been ruled out for Tuesday's game against the Hawks.
+Robinson (back) has been ruled out for Wednesday's game against the Mavericks.

-Robinson was previously listed as probable due to a minor back issue, but the injury will now force him to miss Tuesday's action.
-Tyler Herro could draw the start at shooting guard in Robinson's place.

 More News